slsa-framework/slsa/docs/attestation-model.md

 If these are the main considerations, the organization can choose any format for internal use.
 To make an external claim of meeting a SLSA level, however, there must be a way for external users to consume and verify your provenance.
-Currently, [SLSA Provenance format] is the most widely used format for SLSA attestations and the easiest to verify using the [Generic SLSA Verifier].
+Currently, [SLSA Provenance format] is the recommended format for SLSA attestations and the easiest to verify using the [Generic SLSA Verifier].

 ### Open source